se-for-sci/se-for-sci.github.io/content/week08_static_typing/typing.md

 This is not a course about Python.
 So why learn Python types?
 Almost everything you do with Python types applies to compiled code too - it's just required, rather than optional.
-Hopefully by learning it now you'll be able to focus on adapting to other differences with compiled languages - and you'l have a new valuable Python skill too!
+Hopefully by learning it now you'll be able to focus on adapting to other differences with compiled languages - and you'll have a new valuable Python skill too!
 ```